Skip to main content

 Green Tea (Kok Choy)

-Traditional beverage served throughout day, especially in northern Uzbekistan.
-Served hot in porcelain bowls or teapots.
-Part of hospitality ritual.
-Cleanses palate between rich dishes.
+Poured all day, especially in northern Uzbekistan, and served hot from porcelain bowls or teapots.
+It is part of how hosts welcome you, and it resets the palate between rich dishes.

 teaHot